 Slice them lengthwise to give more surface area to cook quickly without getting soggy.
 Serve them hot from the grill, or make in advance to serve at room temperature.

 Experiment with flavors by varying the herbs and the type of olive oil you use.
 Just be sure you have real olive oil!
-Here’s one article for more information on that.
+Here’s one article from Mark Sisson for more information on that.

 This marinade is good for other grilled vegetables too, including asparagus (skewer them with two skewers per 4 or 5 asparagus), eggplant and onions.

-Clean your grill with a stiff brush after it heat ups and before you start to cook.
-Oil the grill by dipping a folded paper towel (with long-handled tongs) in some heat tolerant fat and rubbing the grill.
+Clean your grill with a stiff brush after it heats up and before you start to cook.
+Oil the grill by dipping a folded paper towel or washcloth (with long-handled tongs) in some heat tolerant fat or hot water and rubbing the grill.
 This also helps clean any small food grit left after brushing.

 2 TB.
 Extra Virgin olive oil plus 1 TB. for serving

 2 to 3 medium zucchini

 2 to 3 medium yellow squash

 Slice squash lengthwise into 1/4 inch slices.
 Place slices on a platter or baking dish and season both sides with the oil, herbs and salt.
 Reserve the third tablespoon oil for serving.
 Marinate for 15 minutes.